-An introduction to the use of microcomputers in an office.
+Introduces the use of microcomputers in an office.
 A brief overview of necessary hardware and software, proper use of the equipment, operation of a microcomputer, use of purchased programs and maintenance of computer files.
-Class fee \$4.
+Class fee \$5.
 Offered as needed.